Oct 28, 2025

 *Based on applicable federal and state laws

-Students with an unpaid balance or delinquency on their payment plan may be subjected to dis-enrollment* due to non-payment.
+Students with an unpaid balance or delinquency on their payment plan may be subject to dis-enrollment* due to non-payment.

 This will result in the student not being eligible to continue to participate in classes and/or the clinic in the disenrolled quarter.
 Also, the student will be assessed a 25% dis-enrollment charge based upon the remaining unpaid balance incurred in the disenrolled quarter.
 Disenrollment fees cannot be paid by Title IV funds and must be paid out of pocket.